-Definition An Aboriginal Victorian is a person of Aboriginal descent who identifies as an Aboriginal and is accepted as such by the Victorian Aboriginal community in which he or she lives.
-Systematic process of continuously updating and improving water resource management practices, to ensure they always reflect the latest available information and technology.
-The pleasantness of a place to visitors and the ability of a place to provide a restorative escape from the urban landscape.
-A natural underground groundwater storage formed by porous geological formations that can hold water.
-Natural or constructed features that are of value including natural assets such as waterways or constructed assets such as water storage reservoirs and pipelines.
-The legal right to water held by water corporations and specified entities defined in the Water Act 1989 .
+Term Definition Aboriginal Victorians An Aboriginal Victorian is a person of Aboriginal descent who identifies as an Aboriginal and is accepted as such by the Victorian Aboriginal community in which he or she lives.
+Adaptive management Systematic process of continuously updating and improving water resource management practices, to ensure they always reflect the latest available information and technology.
+Amenity The pleasantness of a place to visitors and the ability of a place to provide a restorative escape from the urban landscape.
+Aquifer A natural underground groundwater storage formed by porous geological formations that can hold water.
+Asset Natural or constructed features that are of value including natural assets such as waterways or constructed assets such as water storage reservoirs and pipelines.
+Bulk entitlement The legal right to water held by water corporations and specified entities defined in the Water Act 1989 .
 Bulk entitlements define the amount of water that an authority is entitled to from a river, water storage or aquifer, and may also specify the rate at which it may be taken and the reliability of the entitlement.
-An area of land where runoff from rainfall flows into one river system.
+Catchment An area of land where runoff from rainfall flows into one river system.
 Water supply catchments are an area of land where runoff from rainfall flows to a point where water is extracted for water supply purposes.
-A long-term shift in regional and global weather patterns, in particular the shift evident from the mid-20th century above and beyond natural variability and attributed to human activities.
-The variation in climate conditions from season to season and year to year around the average climate state.
+Climate change A long-term shift in regional and global weather patterns, in particular the shift evident from the mid-20th century above and beyond natural variability and attributed to human activities.
+Climate variability The variation in climate conditions from season to season and year to year around the average climate state.
 Climate change interacts with climate variability, shifting not only average climate conditions but also increasing the range over which the climate varies.
-The people who live, work or visit Melbourne and the surrounding region.
-Any individual or group who receives services from Melbourne Water, including the retail water corporations, regional water corporations, Victorian Environmental Water Holder, Southern Rural Water, local government, land developers, businesses that divert river water, and households across the Port Phillip and Westernport region who receive waterways and drainage services.
-A structure built across a river or creek to obstruct the flow of water and form a water storage.
-A process that removes salt from water.
+Community The people who live, work or visit Melbourne and the surrounding region.
+Customer Any individual or group who receives services from Melbourne Water, including the retail water corporations, regional water corporations, Victorian Environmental Water Holder, Southern Rural Water, local government, land developers, businesses that divert river water, and households across the Port Phillip and Westernport region who receive waterways and drainage services.
+Dam A structure built across a river or creek to obstruct the flow of water and form a water storage.
+Desalination A process that removes salt from water.
 This process can be used to convert seawater into freshwater suitable for drinking and other purposes.
-A term used in this strategy to refer to rainwater, stormwater and recycled water.
+Diverse sources of water A term used in this strategy to refer to rainwater, stormwater and recycled water.